mvolkmann/blog/src/swift-ui.md

 }
 ```

-TODO: Add example of using an explicit animation with `withAnimation`.

-TODO: Add an example of using transitions.
+Transitions can be applied to any kind of view including container views.

-Transitions are specified when a view is defined,
+They are specified when a view is defined,
 but they are only applied when the view is inserted or removed.
 This is implemented by using an `if` or `switch` statement inside a parent view.